serverless/blog/posts/2017-10-11-serverlessconf-recap-day-two.md

 ## Global Resiliency when going Serverless<br>
 by [Jared Short](https://twitter.com/shortjared)

 Jared came at us with some very practical advice.
 So you're serverless?
 Be resilient about it.
-You need failover, and here are some ways I've explored doing it.
+You need failover, and here are some ways he's explored doing it.

 He breaks it down into active + passive and active + active.
 The easiest possible scenario, if your business case allows it, is read-only failover.
 Using AWS CloudFront, you can swap one APIG to another APIG; takes about 3 minutes to fully roll out and is completely invisible to clients.